-Moreover, having the normal practice of building out a process library creates a culture of documentation where recording and improving processes is normalized.
+Moreover, having the normal practice of building out a process library creates a culture of documentation where recording and improving processes are normalized.
 This is great in case a staff member leaves, for example, so that you still retain much of their expertise.
-It’s also incredibly useful for knowledge spill; if I want to understand how our sales team operate on a day to day level, I can just look at their processes.
-Knowledge can shift more easily around your business when it is easy to find and well catalogued.
+It’s also incredibly useful for knowledge spill; if I want to understand how our sales team operates on a day to day level, I can just look at their processes.
+Knowledge can shift more easily around your business when it is easy to find and well cataloged.

 Lastly, if you ever want to sell that business, your process library is your business; it makes a purchase safer and more reliable for the new owners coming in.
 Just something to think about.

 Determine your information architecture before building your library